Transcendent-Tapir/Distorted-Domains/characters.md

 ### Assets

-Roll 3 times for each asset
+You start with 2 assets.
+Roll 3 times for each

 D12 | thingy     | thing      | of  | stuff
 :-: | :-:        | :-:        | :-: | :-:
 1   | Mechanical | Stopwatch  | of  | Shrinking